Siaibou/Electronics_ArduinoProject/project_2/README.md

 - First use of digital pins
 - Discovered how small wiring mistakes can affect the behavior of LEDs.

-This project helped me strengthen my understanding of basic circuit theory and component connections before moving to more complex Arduino projects.
+This project helped me strengthen my understanding of how to controls the relation between my arduino and my components.

 ---